fahdarhalai/Algorithms/2-Divide and Conquer/README.md

  - Else, we set the new lowest index as ```l = mid+1```.
  - We repeat the process (from second step), until we find the key, or the lowest index crosses the highest, which means that the key doesn't exist in the given array.

-Click [HERE]() to see a simple implementation for the Iterative Binary Search in C Language.
+Here is a simple implementation of the [Iterative Binary Search](https://github.com/fahdarhalai/Algorithms/blob/master/2-Divide%20and%20Conquer/BinarySearch.cpp#L5).

 Now Let's analyse the time complexity of the Iterative Binary Search.
 For that we can make use of the Binary Search tree representation to get a better visualization and comprehension.